 Hard drugs are considered more harmful and pose greater risks of addiction, overdose, and physical side effects.

-The following drugs are commonly called “hard” drugs:
+The following drugs are examples of “hard” drugs:

 Examples of Soft Drugs